Why Is My Cat Coughing?

 Labored breathing

-If your cat’s breathing is labored, you should take them to the vet ASAP, even if it means going to the ERopens in a new tab late at night.
-Open-mouthed breathing, exaggerated movement of their chest or belly with each breath, or a pale or blue tinge to their gums or tongue mean that emergency care is needed.
+If your cat’s breathing is heavyopens in a new tab or labored, you should take them to the vet ASAP, even if it means going to the veterinary ERopens in a new tab late at night.
+Open-mouthed breathing, exaggerated movement of their chest or belly with each breath, or a pale or blue tinge to their gums or tongue mean that emergency careopens in a new tab is needed.

 Chronic cough

 Even if your cat is doing well otherwise, it’s a good idea to go ahead and have them checked out by a vet if your cat has a chronic cough — meaning it lasts for more than two weeks.
-Cats are secretive and will often hide their illnesses to protect themselves, so even intermittent or subtle problems should be evaluated.
-If your cat can’t hide that they’re feeling unwell, they are usually pretty sick.

 What can you do about your cat’s cough?

 Assuming your cat isn’t in a condition that warrants visiting the ER vet, you can try a variety of environmental and lifestyle adjustments to see if they help.
-The overall goal is to decrease the number of allergens in your home.
-I don’t need to tell you to quit smoking, but cigarette smoke is a super irritating to cats’ lungs — just sayin’.
+The overall goal is to decrease the number of irritants in your home.
+I don’t need to tell you to quit smoking, but cigarette smoke is super irritating to cats’ lungs — just sayin’.
 You should probably ditch the potpourri, incense, essential oils, and anything else strongly scented while you’re at it.
-Don’t let dust accumulate and switch to a dust-free cat litter.
+Don’t let dust accumulate, and switch to a dust-free cat litter.
 An air purifier can also help minimize circulating particles.
 Staying current on preventative care and keeping your cat’s weight in check will also ward off preventable diseases.

 Dr. Alycia Washington, DVM, MS